-On completion of the corporate insolvency resolution process, the Corporate Debtor will carry out a comprehensive review of all the assets including investments, balances lying in Goods and Service Tax, liabilities and Impairment of goodwill on Consolidation and accordingly provide for Impairment of assets and write back of ilabilities, if any.
-The Auditors have drawn qualification in this regard in their Limited Review Report for the quarter and nine months ended December 31, 2021.
+On completion of the corporate insolvency resolution process, the Corporate Debtor will carry out a comprehensive review of all the assets including investments, balances lying in Goods and Service Tax, liabilities and accordingly provide for impairment of assets and write back of liabilities, if any.
+The Auditors have drawn qualification in this regard in their Limited Review Report for the quarter ended June 30, 2022.